UOX3DevTeam/UOX3/README.md

 3) When Visual Studio is done switching to the new configuration, select **CMake > Build All** from the toolbar menu to start compiling UOX3.
 4) When done, you'll find **uox3.exe** and **js32.dll** in a subfolder named **out** of the root project folder, more specifically **/UOX3/out/build/x86-Debug** or **x86-Release**, based on the selected configuration.

 Once this process is done, you can copy your new **uox3.exe** and **js32.dll** files from the appropriate output folders (depending on which method and configuration you used) to the root folder of your actual UOX3 project.
 You'll also need to copy the files and folders contained within the **data** subfolder of the UOX3 repository, if you don't already have these.

+**It is recommended** to run your UOX3 shard from a separate, dedicated folder instead of the data folder in your local UOX3 git repository, to avoid potential git conflicts and accidental overwrites when pulling updates to UOX3 from GitHub in the future.

-Once you have all the files in place, you can follow the regular steps listed under **Installation and Setup > Configuring Your UOX3 Shard** in the UOX3 documentation (see docs folder, or visit https://www.uox3.org/docs) to finish your UOX3 setup!
+Once you have all the required files in place, you can follow the regular steps listed under **Installation and Setup > Configuring Your UOX3 Shard** in the UOX3 documentation (see docs folder, or visit https://www.uox3.org/docs) to finish your UOX3 setup!